The 17 Best Gambling Books Money Can Buy in 2019

 By Edward O. Thorp

-In Beat the Dealer, Thorp turns the tables on the house with his systematic explanation of the point system that has countlessly been used by players to win.
-The charts included in this gambling book is the most important think you will need to crush the game and learn how to win at blackjack.
-Finally.
+On this book, the author turns the tables on the house with his systematic explanation of the point system that has countlessly been used by players to win.

 The Man with the $100,000 Breasts: And Other Gambling Stories